Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 4 days per week (6am – 1pm) with Thursday, Saturday and Sunday off.
-Days off are flexible.
+The current owner works 2 days per week.
 Early morning hours are required.

 What about vacation time or personal days?